 Once they have accepted the offer of a place, all new Year 7 students are visited in their primary school by the Head of Key Stage or Senior Leadership Team and their primary school teachers are consulted.
 Prospective Year 7 students are invited to attend a taster day in the summer term prior to starting school in September.
 There is also a summer school held during the summer holidays.
 In Year 12 students may choose to attend the taster day before applying.

 For all students where there is a known learning need a meeting will be arranged with parents/carers and the SENCo to agree a transition plan.
 Where appropriate, additional transition visits will be arranged.

 Where students are in the care of the local authority the designated teacher, Mrs Osborn, will liaise with the virtual school and local authority.
-Regular reviews will be made of the students’ electronic personal education plan.
-If a student is in the care of Lincolnshire County Council then a SEN assessment will be made by the Specialist Teacher Team.
+Regular reviews will be made of the students’ personal education plan.
+If a student is in the care of Lincolnshire County Council then a SEN assessment may be made by the Specialist Teacher Team.
 Where a SEN need is identified then appropriate support will be provided in consultation with the virtual school.
 Appropriate emotional and academic support is planned for students who are looked after or previously looked after.

 Lincolnshire Local Offer